Ingrid Goes West: Plot

-Ingrid Thorburn, a lonely and mentally unstable young woman in Pennsylvania, has returned home after a stay in a recovery facility.
+Ingrid Thorburn, a lonely and mentally unstable young woman in Pennsylvania, returns home after a stay in a recovery facility.
 Ingrid had been seeking treatment at the facility after an incident in which she stalked an Instagram influencer and pepper-sprayed her at her wedding.
-While obsessively perusing social media, Ingrid learns of another influencer, the Los Angeles-based Taylor Sloane.
+While perusing social media, Ingrid learns of another influencer, the Los Angeles-based Taylor Sloane.
 Using money she has inherited after her mother's death, Ingrid travels to LA.
 She rents a house in Venice from Dan Pinto, an aspiring screenwriter, and gets a makeover to emulate Taylor's style.

 Ingrid familiarizes herself with the shops and cafés Taylor frequents, which leads to a sighting of Taylor at her favorite bookstore.
 Ingrid follows Taylor home and kidnaps her dog, Rothko.
 She later brings Rothko to Taylor, claiming she found the lost dog.
 Taylor expresses her gratitude by inviting Ingrid to have dinner with her and her artist husband Ezra.
 The next day, Ingrid asks to borrow Dan's truck so she can help Taylor move some belongings to her vacation home in Joshua Tree.
 Dan agrees on the condition that Ingrid return that evening to take part in a table read of his screenplay.
 Taylor and Ingrid spend the night partying, and on the way home, Ingrid damages the truck while driving under the influence.
 Dan is furious at the damage and that he had to cancel last night's table read.

-Ingrid and Taylor begin regularly spending time together, and a bond grows between the two.
-One day at the Sloanes' house, Ingrid meets Taylor's brother, Nicky, an obnoxious drug addict who is suspicious of Ingrid and her motives.
+Ingrid and Taylor begin regularly spending time together.
+One day at the Sloanes' house, Ingrid meets Taylor's brother, Nicky, a drug addict who is suspicious of Ingrid and her motives.
 Taylor dismisses previous plans with Ingrid to attend a party with Nicky, furthering Ingrid's dislike for him.
 Taylor and Nicky invite Ingrid to a party that weekend at fashion blogger Harley Chung's house, telling her to bring Dan, whom Ingrid has insinuated is her boyfriend.

-Ingrid seeks ways to mend fences with Dan over his damaged truck and takes him out to dinner.
+Ingrid seeks ways to reconcile with Dan and takes him out to dinner.
 After bonding over their past losses one night, the two have sex and begin a relationship.
 Ingrid takes Dan to Harley's party, where she becomes envious of Taylor and Harley's friendship.
 After a conversation with Ezra, Ingrid begins to realize that several aspects of Taylor's persona are fabricated.
-Nicky spies Ingrid using Taylor's birthday as her phone password and steals the phone, where he finds several incriminating photos that reveal her obsession with Taylor.
+Nicky spies Ingrid using Taylor's birthday as her phone password and steals the phone, where he finds incriminating photos that reveal her obsession with Taylor.
 Nicky uses this knowledge to blackmail Ingrid for money.